justinticktock/role-based-help-notes/readme.txt

 = 1.2.9 =
 * 2014-03-18
+* New feature:  simplification using method help_notes_role()
+* New feature:  added extendibility for Help Notes Extra
 * Fix: Corrected the linking to plugin install page if a theme is using the TGM_Plugin_Activation CLASS
-* New feature:  simplification using method help_notes_role()
+* Fix: TGM-Plugin-Activation more than once within a site. [#161](https://github.com/thomasgriffin/TGM-Plugin-Activation/pull/168).
+* Fix: removed debug code.

 = 1.2.8.2 =
 * 2014-03-07